The MSc Purchasing and Supply Chain Management course (French or English)

 Students will explore key concepts, advanced tools, and the latest trends in Supply Chain Management, with a focus on optimization, collaboration, and innovation.

-PROCUREMENT AND LOGISTICS PERFORMANCE
+PURCHASING & LOGISTICS PERFORMANCE

 TEAM & TALENT MANAGEMENT